friosavila/playingwithstata/drdid/csdid_stata.md

 $$ ATT(g,t) = \bigg[ EY(g)_t-EY(NT)_t \bigg] - \bigg[ EY(g)_{g-1}-EY(NT)_{g-1} \bigg]$$

 Here, **NT** stands for "never treated", which can almost always be used a good control group. $EY(c)_t$ is the expected value of the oucome at time $t$, for group $c$.
-The first parenthesis calculates the differences in outcomes at time $t$, while the second parenthesis estimate the outcome difference at time $g-1$, which is the period before the treatment took place.
+The first parenthesis calculates the differences in outcomes at time $t$, while the second parenthesis estimates the outcome difference at time $g-1$, which is the period before the treatment took place.

 When $t < g$, the $ATT(g,t)$ are simply defined as:

 $$ ATT(g,t) = \bigg[ EY(g)_t-EY(NT)_t \bigg] - \bigg[ EY(g)_{t-1}-EY(NT)_{t-1} \bigg]$$

-Which can be used to check if the parallel trends assumptions hold by looking if the period-to-period outcome change.
+Which can be used to check if the parallel trends assumptions hold by looking if the period-to-period outcome changes.

 Now, you can see that this easily creates a large number of potential $ATT's$ to look at.
 Some could be interesting, but some would be too small to say anything about them.
 Here is where the step aggregation comes.

-For any of the aggregations proposed in Callaway and Sant'Anna (2021), the general formula for the aggregations is:
+For any of the aggregations proposed in Callaway and Sant'Anna (2021), the general formula is:

 $$ AGGTT = \frac{\sum ( w_{g,t} * ATT(g,t))}{\sum ( w_{g,t})} $$

 where $w_{g,t}$ is a weight of how much information was used to estimate $ATT(g,t)$.
-Larger and more precise estimators should receive more weights, whereas those based on just a handful of observations, should be downeighted.
-Thus, to obtain standard errors for this parameter, we need to rely on the delta method, differentiating the above expression with respect to each $ATT(g,t)$ and each $w_{g,t}$.
-Needless to say, it can become a very long expression to track.
+Larger and more precise estimators should receive more weights, whereas those based on just a handful of observations, should be downweighted.

+To obtain standard errors for this parameter, we need to rely on the delta method, differentiating the above expression with respect to each $ATT(g,t)$ and each $w_{g,t}$.
+Needless to say, it can become a very long expression to keep track of.

 In the previous iteraton of `CSDID`, this was done using `nlcom`. `nlcom` uses the delta method to estimate SE for nonlinear combination of parameters.
-It is usally pretty fast, but when you are trying to evaluate expressions with a large number of parameters, it can turn slow pretty quick.
-Furthermore, there is a limit in how many equations you can tell nlcom to keep track.
+It is usally pretty fast, but when you are trying to evaluate expressions with a large number of parameters, it can turn slow pretty quickly.
+Furthermore, there is a limit of how many equations you can tell `nlcom` to keep track.
 A few people contacted me already reporting this problem.

 #### **Is there a solution?**